-His colouring was most exquisitely adapted to the delicate softness of semale beauty.
-To form a perfect picture of Adam and Eve (says an Italian writer on Painting) Adam should be designed by Michael Angelo, and coloured by Titian; Eve designed by Raphael, and coloured by Corregio.-
+His colouring was most exquisitely adapted to the delicate softness of female beauty.
+To form a perfect picture of Adam and Eve (says an Italian writer on Painting) Adam should be designed by Michael Angelo, and coloured by Titian, Eve designed by Raphael and coloured by Corregio.-

-The ill fortune of Corregio, and the gross neglect of Art, in the very city, which he had adorned with the most exquisite productions of his pencil, are expressed with great feeling in a letter of Annibal Carracci, written while he was studying the works of Corregio, at Parma, to his cousin Lodovico, in 1580.-Vide Raccolta de Lettere, &c.
+The ill fortune of Corregio, and the gross neglect of Art, in the very city, which he had adorned with the most exquisite productions of his pencil, are expressed with great feeling in a letter of Annibal I 2 Caracci,

+Caracci, written while he was studying the works of Corregio at Parma, to his cousin Lodovico in 1580.-Vide Raccolta de Lettere, &c.
 Tom.
 I. p.
 88.

+NOTE XVII.
+VERSE 280.

+Though Parma claim it for her rival son.]
+Francesco Mazzuoli was born at Parma in 1504, and is thence usually called Parmegiano.
+His character is thus distinctly marked by Vasari:

+" Fu dal cielo largamente dodato di tutte quelle parti, che a un excellente pittore sono richieste, poi che diede alle sue figure, oltre quello, che si è detto di molti altri, una certa venusta, dolcezza, e leggiadria nell attitudini, che fu sua propria e particolare."-The same author gives us a particular description of the singular and admirable portrait, which this delicate artist drew of himself reflected from a convex mirror: he relates also some curious circumstances of his allegorical portrait of the emperor Charles the Vth, which he painted by memory, and by the recommendation of Pope Clement the VIIth. presented to the emperor at Bologna.-The honest biographer laments, with great feeling, the errors and misfortunes of this most promifing painter, who being feifed, early in life, with the frenzy of turning alchemist, impaired his health and fortune by this fatal pursuit; his attachment to which however some authors have queftioned: a delirious fever put a period to his melancholy days at the age of thirty-fix, in his native city of Parma 1540.-

 NOTE XVIII.
-VERSE 284.

-Though Parma claim it for her rival fon.]
-Francesco Mazzuoli was born at Parma in 1504, and is thence usually called Parmegiano.
-His character is thus distinctly marked by Vatari:

-" Fu dal cielo largamente dodato di tutte quelle parti, che a un excellente pittore iono richieste, poi che diede alle sue figure, oltre quello, quello, che si è detto di molti altri, una certa venusta, dolcezza, e leggiadria nell attitudini, che su sua propria e particolare."-The same author gives us a particular description of the singular and admirable portrait, which this delicate artist drew of himself resected from a convex mirror: he relates also some curious circumstances of his allegorical portrait of the emperor Charles the Vth, which he painted by memory, and by the recommendation of Pope Clement the VIIth. presented to the emperor at Bologna.-The honest biographer laments, with great feeling, the errors and missortunes of this most promising painter, who being seized, early in life, with the frenzy of turning alchemist, impaired his health and fortune by this fatal pursuit; his attachment to which however some authors have questioned: a delirious sever put a period to his melancholy days at the age of thirty-six, in his native city of Parma, 1540.

-NOTE XIX.
-VERSE 290.
+VERSE 286.

 Till with pure judgment the Caracci came.]
 Lodovico Caracci, who with his coufins Annibal and Augustin established the famous Academy of Bologna, was born in that city 1555.
-The circumstance that occasioned his death, as related by a French author, affords a singular proof how dangerous it is for an Artist to conside in the partial judgment of his particular friends.
+The circumstance that occasioned his death, as related by a French author, affords a singular proof how dangerous it is for an artist to conside in the partial judgment of his particular friends.